brulonga/CloudCover/README.md

       ├──Pesos_Difusion/  (Classes 1,2,3,4,5,6,7)
 ```

-Here you can watch a quick demo of how we obtain syntetic images from gaussian noise.
+Here you can watch a quick demo of how we obtain a syntetic image from class 4 oktas from gaussian noise.

 ![add](/assets/output.gif)